Devcon 10115 – Plastic Steel Putty (A) – 10 x 1 Kg

 - Remove all paint, rust and grime from the surface by abrasive blasting or other mechanical techniques.

-Aluminum repairs: Oxidation of aluminum surfaces will reduce the adhesion of an epoxy to a surface.
+Aluminium repairs: Oxidation of aluminium surfaces will reduce the adhesion of an epoxy to a surface.
 This film must be removed before repairing the surface, by mechanical means such as grit-blasting or chemical means.

 Provide a “profile” on the metal surface by roughening the surface.
 This should be done ideally by grit blasting (8-40 mesh grit), or by grinding with a coarse wheel or abrasive disc pad.
 An abrasive disc may be used provided white metal is revealed.
 Do not ‘feather edge’ epoxy materials.
 Epoxy material must be ‘locked in’ by defined edges and a good 3 – 5 mil profile.

 Metal that has been handling sea water or other salt solutions should be grit blasted and high pressure water blasted and left overnight to allow any salts in the metal to ‘sweat’ to the surface.
 Repeat blasting may be required to ‘sweat out’ all the soluble salts.
 A test for chloride contamination should be performed prior to any epoxy application.
 The maximum soluble salts left on the substrate should be no more than 40 p.p.m. (parts per million).

 Chemical cleaning with Devcon Fast Cleaner 2000 Spray/Cleaner Blend 300 should follow all abrasive preparation.
 This will help to remove all traces of sandblasting, grit, oil, grease, dust or other foreign substances.

 Under cold working conditions, heating the repair area to 38ºC – 43º C immediately before applying any of Devcon’s Metal-filled Epoxies is recommended.
 This procedure dries off any moisture, contamination or solvents and assists the epoxy in achieving maximum adhesion to the substrate.